iusrepo/ius.io/docs/FAQs.md

 We would recommend using our Red Hat repositories for these OSes since they are based on RHEL and not CentOS.

-#### Why are mysqlclient15 and mysqlclient16 such an old version?
+#### Why is mysqlclient16 such an old version?

-Our mysqlclient15 and mysqlclient16 package provide the stock version of libmysqlclient, so stock package can interact with our msyql-server packages.
+Our mysqlclient16 package provide the stock version of libmysqlclient, so stock package can interact with our msyql-server packages.

 #### Can IUS be used with DNF?